message/iata/PE.md

 Published 20.01.2022
-1. Until 31 January 2022, flights from South Africa are suspended.
+1. Flights from South Africa are suspended.
 2. Passengers are not allowed to enter if in the past 14 days they have been in or transited through Botswana or South Africa.
 - This does not apply to nationals and residents of Peru.
 3. Passengers must have: